linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/AmazonDynamoDBClient.html

-If you issue a DescribeTable request immediately after a CreateTable request, DynamoDB might return a ResourceNotFoundException.
+"If you issue a DescribeTable request immediately after a CreateTable request, DynamoDB might return a ResourceNotFoundException.
 This is because DescribeTable uses an eventually consistent query, and the metadata for your table might not be available at that moment.
-Wait for a few seconds, and then try the DescribeTable request again.
+Wait for a few seconds, and then try the DescribeTable request again."

 ---